HzfFrank/overcooked/README.md

 The logic it automatically runs is to control the player's movement based on the output string in main.cpp, in frame x, you are supposed to output ```"Frame" + x``` in the first line and output ```"Move [LRUD]*n"``` or ```"Interact [LRUD]*n"``` or ```"PutOrPick [LRUD]*n"``` in the second line.

-Here also provided two efficient auxiliary tools to help you check your result:
+Here also provides two efficient auxiliary tools to help you check your result:

 ```
 cd QtOvercooked